-In a recent article in Investment News, Jason Kephart made a point that I have long argued, brokers and planners really want to be annuity salesmen.
-The article (link below) explains how bonds are the new focus for brokers and planner because they offer the one thing Boomers desire, income, safety, freedom form risk, lack of volatility reduced stress.
-Bonds are the greatest possible choice for the Boomers; at least the investment side would have them believe it.
+In a recent article in Investment News, Jason Kephart made a point that I have long argued that brokers and planners want to be annuity salesmen.
+The article (link below) explains how bonds are the new focus for brokers and planners because they offer the one thing Boomers desire, income, safety, freedom from risk, lack of volatility, and reduced stress.
+Bonds are the greatest possible choice for the Boomers; at least, the investment side would have them believe it.

 Bonds can be hazardous;

 Plus, bonds can change the game if it suits the bond issuer; they can call the bonds if it is to their advantage.

 The coming (and already here) 10,000 a day Baby Boomer crush has caused many brokers and planners to figure out how to solve the one thing boomers want,.stability!

 Stability in their retirement accounts converts to less stress and a more optimistic view of retirement.
 How are the brokers and planners accomplishing this?